atom/atom/docs/getting-started.md

 file.
 Any intermediate directories you type will be created automatically if needed.

-To move or rename a file or directory, select it in the tree view and hit `m`.
+To move or rename a file or directory, select it in the tree view and press `m`.

-To delete a file, select it in the tree view and hit `delete`.
+To delete a file, select it in the tree view and press `delete`.

 ### Searching

 #### Find and Replace

 To search within a buffer use `cmd-f`.
 To search the entire project use `cmd-shift-f`.
-To find and replace within the current buffer use `cmd-alt-f`.

 #### Navigating By Symbols

-If you want to jump to a method, the `cmd-j` binding opens a list of all symbols in the current file. `cmd-.` jumps to the tag for the word currently under the cursor.
+If you want to jump to a method press `cmd-r`.
+It opens a list of all symbols in the current file.

-To search for symbols across your project use `cmd-shift-j`, but you'll need to make sure you have a tags file generated for the project Also, if you're editing CoffeeScript, it's a good idea to update your `~/.ctags` file to understand the language.
+To search for symbols across your project use `cmd-shift-r`, but you'll need to make sure you have a ctags installed and a tags file generated for your project.
+Also, if you're editing CoffeeScript, it's a good idea to update your `~/.ctags` file to understand the language.
 Here is [a good example][ctags].

 ### Split Panes

-You can split any editor pane horizontally or vertically by using `ctrl-w s` or `ctrl-w v`.
-Once you have a split pane, you can move focus between them with `ctrl-tab` or `ctrl-w w`.
+You can split any editor pane horizontally or vertically by using `cmd-k right` or `cmd-k down`.
+Once you have a split pane, you can move focus between them with `cmd-k cmd-right` or `cmd-k cmd-down`.
 To close a pane, close all tabs inside it.

 ### Folding

-You can fold everything with `ctrl-{` and unfold everything with `ctrl-}`.
-Or, you can fold / unfold by a single level with `ctrl-[` and `ctrl-]`.
+You can fold everything with `alt-cmd-{` and unfold everything with `alt-cmd-}`.
+Or, you can fold / unfold by a single level with `alt-cmd-[` and `alt-cmd-]`.

 ### Soft-Wrap

 If you want to toggle soft wrap, trigger the command from the command palette.
-Hit `cmd-p` to open the palette, then type "wrap" to find the correct command.
+Press `cmd-shift-P` to open the palette, then type "wrap" to find the correct command.

 ## Configuration

-If you press `cmd-,`, a configuration panel will appear in the currently focused pane.
-This serves as the primary interface for adjusting settings, installing packages and changing themes.
+Press `cmd-,` to display the a settings pane.
+This serves as the primary interface for adjusting config settings, installing packages and changing themes.

 For more advanced configuration see the [customization guide][customization].